lisp-mirror/clcon/README.md

 ## Current features
 - REPL for Lisp and Tcl with history
-- Completion, find source, apropos for Lisp and TCl in REPL
+- Completion, find source, apropos for Lisp and TCl (completion only works in REPL)
 - Find in files
 - Debugger, Stepper, Inspector from SWANK
 - Editor with lisp syntax highlight, autoindent, lisp forms navigation